codedad1983/node-download-webserver/README.md

-# node-download-webserver
+# Node Download Webserver
-A simple web download manager write with NodeJs
+A simple web download manager write with NodeJs.
+The purpose of this application is to be a service for downloading large file in background.

+## Features
+* Work with a RAM Database (so it do not need a lot of dependency)
+* Really simple interface
+* Handle limited parallel downloads
+* Easy to configure
+* Easy to install as a daemon
+* Current UI is in French but it will be translated

+## Screenshot

+## Improvment ideas
+* Add a plug-in system to work with download debrider